orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	- Most definitions and/or names of things assume some perspective.
 Make it hard to generalize.
 	- Similar to things like references: In
 	- It doesn't matter that you want a particular way to deal with your conflict free stuff, the solution is not only to isolate an environment, but just to be able to deal or handle when it arises. ; better way of phrasing this? single sentence?
+	- It's not just about being able to work with unique data, but also about what you do when that's not available ; restate some things from [[Project - OrbitMines as a Game (2025-2026?)]]
+	-
 - "Can just draw a line (or any structure really) and say I want to regard that as the same, not obvious what would happen if you do that, but you can."

 - Reference to existing ideas.
 This is the generalization of many ideas, it would be ...